Lecture Notes in Cosmology: CMB power spectra

-In these notes we adopt a normalisation which guarantees orthormality, i.e.
+In these notes, we adopt a normalization that guaranties orthonormality:

-Note that the spherical harmonics $Y^m_\ell$ are in general complex\footnote{The notation $Y_{\ell m}$ usually denotes spherical harmonics in the real form, obtained by combining $Y^m_\ell$ in a suitable way in order to trade the imaginary exponential $\exp(im\phi)$ for a sine or cosine function of $m\phi$.} and so the $a_{\ell m}$ must also be such, in order for $\Theta(\theta,\phi)$ to be real.
+Note that the spherical harmonics $Y^m_\ell$ are, in general, complex; therefore, the $a_{\ell m}$ must also be complex numbers in order for $\Theta(\theta,\phi)$ to be real.\footnote{The notation $Y_{\ell m}$ usually denotes spherical harmonics in the real form, obtained by combining $Y^m_\ell$ in a suitable way to trade the imaginary exponential $\exp(im\phi)$ for a sine or cosine function of $m\phi$.}

 \hrulefill